 Productivity Tip #2

-The second biggest challenge to increase employee productivity is for leaders to get out of the way and let employees figure out the how once they’re clear on the what.
+The second biggest challenge to increasing employee productivity is for leaders to get out of the way and let employees figure out the “how” once they’re clear on the “what”.

 I’ve been dismayed by the amount of time senior leadership teams have spent in the weeds, painstakingly developing detailed implementation plans, before I helped them transform their outdated Strategic Planning process into a much more nimble Strategic Thinking approach.

 Conventional planning follows a lock-down approach of trying to specify exactly what needs to be done (and how) that stifles individual initiative and crushes productivity.
 That’s an outdated command-and-control structure unsuited to today’s emerging workforce or any organization that is looking for greater entrepreneurial spirit and agility.

 Instead, setting big goals and asking individuals to be accountable for contributing their skills, talent, and productivity to achieving them is the best way to drive productivity.
 This way you create accountability and ownership rather than resistance to change and lack of buy-in.

 Gallup found that when employees work at what they do best, there’s 38 percent higher productivity; but, only 20 percent of all employees feel they are able to do what they do best every day.
 Provide clear direction on the destination and deadline, and empower your employees to determine how best to achieve it.

 Almost everyone identifies one of the biggest challenges to improving productivity at work as “Time” – but it’s not Time, it’s Focus that is really the issue.
 Almost everyone can find time for email and TV.
 But most wrestle to find time for new projects at work or personal initiatives such as fitness.
 While breaks and downtime are essential to staying productive, being productive requires a focus on putting the big rocks in first.